midl-dev/tezos-on-gke/README.md

 Build and push the containers located in the `docker` onto the private registry.

-Then deploy the Kubernetes resources located in `k8s-resources` folder:
+Then deploy the Kubernetes resources located in `k8s-resources` folder.
+Replace the strings within brackets with relevant values:

 ```
 kubectl apply -f tezos-private-node-deployment.yaml